Home » London » Cutty Sark Tickets

 You don’t need to take any printouts.

-Show your smartphone ticket at the admission desk on the day of your visit and enter the Cutty Sark Greenwich right away.
+You can show the e-ticket on your smartphone at the admission desk on the day of your visit.

 Cost of Cutty Sark London tickets

-The Cutty Sark entry tickets cost £18 for all visitors above 25 years.
+The Cutty Sark entry tickets cost £18 for all visitors over 25 years old.

-Youth between 16 to 24 and Students (with a valid ID) get a discount of £6 and pay only £12 for entry.
+Youth between 16 to 24 and students (with valid IDs) get a discount of £6 and pay only £12 for entry.

-Children aged between 4 to 15 years get a 50% discount and pay £9 for entry.
+Children between four and 15 years old get a 50% discount and pay £9 for entry.

 Kids under four and carers for disabled visitors can enter the Cutty Sark Greenwich for free.